Jeremy Peat: BBC

 Peat joined the BBC on 1 January 2005 as the National Governor for Scotland on the former BBC Board of Governors, he replaced Sir Robert Smith (now Lord Smith of Kelvin).
 During his time on the board he was the chairman of the Audit Committee, a position Sir Robert also held.
 He was also the Chairman of the BBC Pension Board Trustees.

 Upon the formation of the BBC Trust, Peat was one of four Governors (including Richard Tait, Dermot Gleeson and then Chairman Michael Grade) who transitioned to the new governing body of the BBC.
 On 1 November 2008 his term as a Trustee was extended until 31 December 2010.

 Peat retired from the board of the BBC on 31 December 2010 after serving two terms.

 Personal life

-Peat lives in Roslin Glen, Midlothian, and is a member of the Project Committee for the conservation of Rosslyn Chapel.
-He is married, with two daughters.
+Peat lived in Roslin Glen, Midlothian, and was a member of the Project Committee for the conservation of Rosslyn Chapel.
+He was married, with two daughters.